inputfalken/DynamoDB.SourceGenerator/README.md

   built in to the library.
-* `ValueTuple<T>` support: You don't have to declare your own types and could instead use [tuples](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples) with custom named fields that will act as if the tuple was a type with with those data members.
+* `ValueTuple<T>` support: You don't have to declare your own types and could instead use [tuples](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples) with custom named fields that will act as if the tuple was a type with those data members.

 ## Default conversion